Scorpion: Diet and feeding

 Scorpions generally prey on insects, particularly grasshoppers, crickets, termites, beetles and wasps.
-Other prey include spiders, solifugids, woodlice and even small vertebrates including lizards, snakes and mammals.
+They also prey on spiders, solifugids, woodlice and even small vertebrates including lizards, snakes and mammals.
 Species with large claws may prey on earthworms and mollusks.
-The majority of species are opportunistic and consume a variety of prey though some may be highly specialized; Isometroides vescus specializes on burrowing spiders.
+The majority of species are opportunistic and consume a variety of prey though some may be highly specialized; Isometroides vescus specializes on certain burrowing spiders.
 Prey size depends on the size of the species.
-Several scorpion species are sit-and-wait predators, which involves them waiting for prey at or near the entrance to their burrow.
-Others actively seek them out.
-Scorpions detect their prey with mechanoreceptive and chemoreceptive hairs on their bodies and capture them with their claws.
-Small animals are merely killed with the claws, particularly by large-clawed species.
-Larger and more aggressive prey is given a sting.
+Several scorpion species are sit-and-wait predators, which involves a hungry scorpion staying at or near the entrance to their burrow until prey arrives.
+Others actively search for prey.
+Scorpions detect their prey with mechanoreceptive and chemoreceptive hairs on their bodies and grab them with their claws.
+Small animals are killed merely with the claws, particularly by large-clawed species.
+Larger and more dangerous prey is given a sting.

 Scorpions, like other arachnids, digest their food externally.
-The chelicerae, which are very sharp, are used to pull small amounts of food off the prey item into a pre-oral cavity below the chelicerae and carapace.
-The digestive juices from the gut are egested onto the food, and the digested food is then sucked into the gut in liquid form.
-Any solid indigestible matter (such as exoskeleton fragments) is trapped by setae in the pre-oral cavity and ejected.
+The chelicerae are used to rip small amounts of food off the prey item and into a pre-oral cavity underneath.
+The digestive juices from the gut are egested onto the food, and the digested food is then sucked into the gut.
+Any solid indigestible matter (such as exoskeleton fragments) is collected by setae in the pre-oral cavity and ejected.
 The sucked-in food is pumped into the midgut by the pharynx, where it is further digested.
-The waste passes through the hindgut and out of the anus.
-Scorpions can consume large amounts of food during one meal.
-They have an efficient food storage organ and a very low metabolic rate, and a relatively inactive lifestyle.
-This enables some to survive six to twelve months of starvation.
+The waste is transported through the hindgut and out of the anus.
+Scorpions can eat large amounts of food during one meal.
+They can internally store food in a specialized organ and have a very low metabolic rate which enables some to survive up to a year without eating.